amazon-ion/ion-cli/README.md

 Currently, JSON is supported.

 Convert Ion to JSON:

 ```shell
 ion beta to json my_file.10n
 ```

 Convert JSON to Ion:

 ```shell
 ion beta from json my_file.json
 ```

 ### Analyzing binary Ion file encodings with `inspect`

-The `beta inspect` command can display the hex bytes of a binary Ion file alongside the equivalent text Ion for easier analysis.
+The `inspect` command can display the hex bytes of a binary Ion file alongside the equivalent text Ion for easier analysis.

 ```shell